 Pete has also been working as a regular contributor to radio, both nationally and locally, for over twenty years.
 Pete regularly joins Pat Kenny on Newstalk for his listener query slot.
 In addition, he has contributed to other national radio programmes including Moncrieff on Newstalk and Mooney on RTÉ Radio One.
 His regular slots on regional radio include East Coast Morning Show on East Coast Radio and Spirit FM.
 He also contributes to UK radio including The Jeremy Vine Show on BBC Radio 2.

 Pete is a prolific writer on animal topics.
-He has a weekly column in the Examiner, regularly contributes to The UK’s Daily Telegraph since 2007 and Pete previously had a weekly column in the Evening Herald since 2006.
+He has a monthly Q&A column in the Examiner, regularly contributes to The UK’s Daily Telegraph since 2007 and Pete previously had a weekly column in the Evening Herald since 2006.
 He also writes weekly features in the Independent network of around twenty regional newspapers.
 In these columns, Pete shares his expert tips and advice on caring for animals and pets and also tells some interesting stories about our furry friends.
 In addition, he regularly contributes to Ireland’s Own Magazine and Women’s Way Magazine along with Veterinary Practice and Veterinary Times magazines in the UK, which are published for vets.

 He has authored four books to date.
 The first book is titled My Dog Thinks He's Human, and the second is called My Cat Is Ignoring Me.
 Both books include some of his most helpful tips, and they are illustrated with hilarious cartoons by Per Jose Karlen.
 His third book Pete Wedderburn’s Healthy Pets was aimed at young people taking up pet keeping.
 His fourth book was published in April 2017 and is called 'Pet Subjects: Animal Tales from The Telegraph's Resident Vet'.